larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 1. Remove the sentence "The IETF Chair also chairs the IESG and is the AD for the General Area." from {{Section 3.3 of !RFC9281}}.

-1. Remove the clause "who is also the chair of the Internet Engineering Steering Group (IESG)", from the second sentence of
+1. Change the clause "The IETF chair, who is also the chair of the Internet Engineering Steering Group (IESG)" in the second sentence of {{Section 1 of !RFC2850}} to "The IETF chair or their delegate".
-{{Section 1 of !RFC2850}}.
-(This is also part of the suggestions in
+(This is also part of the suggestions in {{prop-gen-ad}}.)
-{{prop-gen-ad}}.)

 1. Remove the clause "who also chairs the IESG" from the "Internet Engineering Steering Group (IESG)" glossary item in {{Section 4